fersk/debian-config/README.md

 # debian-config
-Configuration for Debian based OS and config files
+Configuration for a web environment on Debian based OS.
+Config files

 ### Install Webmin ###